 Episode Three: Education ZIP Session: Struggles & Strategies in Education During the Covid 19 Era: The Wood River Valley & Beyond, Thursday, November 12th, 4pm, (MT)

 As if middle and high school wasn’t challenging enough for teenagers, the pandemic has added difficulty never experienced before.
 In March 2020, educators, students and their parents were thrown into an experiment in virtual and hybrid learning.
 Covid-19 revealed and exacerbated the equity gap already growing in education across the United States and in our local community.
 Innovative and flexible solutions are needed to ensure student success in high school through college graduation.
 In this session, we learned how The Space is supporting our community during this turbulent time.
 Presenters were cofounders Naomi Runkel, Kate Ristow, and Millie Reidy, as well as their new Executive Director Tamar Dolgen.
-A recorded version of this episode will be available soon.
+Click here to view the video of this session.